Oracle Cloud (OKE)

 This should return a list of the nodes in your OKE cluster.

-Set the LightBeam namespace as current context
+Set the LightBeam namespace as current context using the command

 Lightbeam Cluster Deployment